craigsapp/RationalNumber/index.md

 $ npm install -g rational-number
 ```

-If you want to install locally in a node.js project, then install as a package
+If you want to install locally in a node project, then install as a package
 dependency with the command:

 ``` bash